 Brian De Palma has never met a genre he can’t tackle.
-Throughout his near-50-year career in Hollywood, he has famously dabbled in action films (Mission: Impossible, Snake Eyes), crime dramas (Carlito’s Way, The Untouchables), psychological thrillers (Raising Cain, Body Double), film noirs (Black Dahlia, Femme Fatale), and expletive-filled gangster movies (Scarface).
+Throughout his 50-plus-year career in Hollywood, he has famously dabbled in action films (Mission: Impossible, Snake Eyes), crime dramas (Carlito’s Way, The Untouchables), psychological thrillers (Raising Cain, Body Double), film noirs (Black Dahlia, Femme Fatale), and expletive-filled gangster movies (Scarface).
 But to this day, Carrie—his 1976 adaptation of Stephen King’s first novel—remains one of his most impressive achievements.
 And not just because it still manages to scare the bejesus out of audiences, even if they know what’s coming next.
 Here are 15 things you might not have known about the Oscar-nominated horror film.

 Carrie marked a number of firsts for the soon-to-be bestselling author: In addition to being his first published novel, it was also the first of his stories to be made into a film.
 In the more than 40 years since the book’s release, King’s work has formed the basis for more than 100 movies, television movies, series, and episodes.

 2. Stephen King was paid $2500 for the film rights to Carrie.

 While speaking at a book event in Fort Myers, Florida, in 2010, King recalled that he was paid just $2500 for the movie rights to Carrie—which may seem like a pittance, but he has no regrets.
 “I was fortunate to have that happen to my first book,” King said.

 3. Stephen King thought Brian De Palma handled Carrie in a "more artistic" way than he had.